mahdi-shojaee/amdextract/README.md

 Type: String

 Optimized `content` (original content without unused dependencies).
-This property is available when option `removeUnusedDependencies` is true.
+This property is available when the value of option `removeUnusedDependencies` is true.

 ## Release History
  * 2014-01-20   v0.1.1   `exceptsPaths` can also be defined before each module definition.